tmoore93/NotSoBasicCAD/README.md

 You choose two points and a then select a vertex to twist around them.
 I struggled with the flex thing i couldnt get the bend right.
+Making sure to choose the right point was very important for both sweeps and lofts or they wouldn't do the thing tey were supposed to right.
+Making sure I chose the right point fixed the problems I had.